 Most national broadband providers now offer fibre optic broadband packages.
 So if you’re interested in a superfast package, you might want to consider the likes of:

 To compare fibre optic deals, enter your postcode into the box above to see what you can get in your area.

 Can I get fibre optic broadband in my area?

 One of the biggest drawbacks of fibre broadband is that not everyone can get it yet.
-In some areas, you may be able to pick and choose from a rangeloads of fibre optic deals, whereas others - particularly in the countryside - may find they have no options at all.
+In some areas, you may be able to pick and choose from loads of fibre optic deals, whereas in others - particularly in the countryside - you may find you have no options at all.